ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 when the world is in chaos, the noise of news cycles, propaganda, and panic often helps obscure reality.
 The artist’s role should be one of clarity; not necessarily tasked with "fixing" the fire, but with at least documenting the heat and not being part of the engine of attention-farming that distracts and helps direct societal behavior toward aristocratic entities.
 This is deception!

-if the 'artist' succumbs to being part of that engine—if their work becomes primarily a vehicle for capturing clicks, reinforcing in-group signaling, or simplifying complexity into digestible, shareable moralism—then they are no longer providing clarity.
+if the 'artist' succumbs to being part of that engine, if their work becomes primarily a vehicle for capturing clicks, reinforcing in-group signaling, or simplifying complexity into digestible, shareable moralism, then they are no longer providing clarity.
 They are producing a higher grade of propaganda, one made more effective by the veneer of cultural authority.

 the artist who maintains clarity in the face of chaos is not standing apart from the world, but is instead offering the one thing the engine cannot produce: a moment of genuine, undistorted recognition; a zeitgeist moment.